Below is a look at the most common, awkward money situations and how to handle them gracefully, so your relationship and wallet remain intact.

-According to the recent Awkward Money Moments Survey by CouponCabin.com, 34 percent of respondents said being pressured to donate to a charity on behalf of a co-worker, family member or friend is the most awkward situation.
-“I know it happens to my wife and me all the time,” says Certified Financial Planner, Hal Bundrick.
+According to the Awkward Money Moments Survey by CouponCabin.com, 34 percent of respondents said being pressured to donate to a charity on behalf of a co-worker, family member or friend is the most awkward situation.
+“I know it happens to my wife and me all the time,” Certified Financial Planner, Hal Bundrick, told GOBankingRates.
 “It can really get to be a burden, and the fact is, you just can’t say ‘yes’ to everyone and stay on budget.”

-Bundrick, who founded personal finance site TheMoneyPivot.com, explains simply declining is the best approach to dealing with this awkward money situation.
-“Simply replying ‘Sorry, I just can’t help this time’ with a smile, but without further excuses or explanation, usually works best,” he advises.
+Bundrick, who founded personal finance site TheMoneyPivot.com, explained simply declining is the best approach to dealing with this awkward money situation.
+“Simply replying ‘Sorry, I just can’t help this time’ with a smile, but without further excuses or explanation, usually works best,” he advised.

 If you still feel awkward about flat-out declining, consider setting aside an annual budget toward donations.
 Once you’ve reached your limit, you can explain to friends and co-workers that you are sorry, but you have already used your charity budget for the year.

 #2.
 An unreliable family member or friend asks to borrow money.

 Lending money to family or friends is a generally sticky situation I always recommend avoiding.
 The problem is that lending money to a person changes your relationship from personal to business.
 You are now a lender and the other person your debtor, a dynamic that can easily strain a relationship.